8 Ways to Reduce Greenhouse Heat Loss

 Introducing dedicated dehumidifiers into the greenhouse has become a leading method to reduce heat loss and energy costs.

 The traditional form of humidity reduction consists of venting, to let out the humid air, and heating, in an attempt to maintain optimal temperatures.
-By reducing the humidity from inside the space, without ventilation, the direct air exchange is drastically cut back, and the need to heat in order to compensate for the ventilation is nullified.
+By reducing the humidity from inside the space, without ventilation, you can drastically reduce direct air exchange.
+This will minimize your need to heat in order to compensate for the ventilation.

 As with any piece of machinery, dehumidifiers emit a bit of heat as they operate.
-If done properly, this heat can be harnessed as well, resulting in a slight boost to heating efforts when needed.
+If done properly, you can harness this heat as well, resulting in a slight boost to heating efforts when needed.

 Climate uniformity is a big issue in greenhouses.
 Most grow rooms suffer from microclimates.
 These are small pockets of air with differing climatic properties.
 In most cases, these areas tend to be slightly colder and more humid than the rest of the space, resulting in reduced efficiency and increased susceptibility to diseases.